 Val has been to Japan seven times over a period of 9 years with the most recent trip in May of 2019.
 Each experience was a cultural immersion in place whether a guiding a group in a study abroad or a personal discovery on sabbatical for 5 weeks, creative immersion research in 2 or 3 week increments and even participating with the Manjiro Society and Grassroots Summit for a homestay in the small village near Nara.
 The impact of seeing and feeling a society that embraces the natural world was an impetus to founding the retreat center and becoming a certified guide.
 ANFT, Association of Nature and Forest Therapy, is an international accrediting organization that has developed their own standard practice inspired by the Japanese.

 Here's another resource from PBS – Windows to the Wild episode.

 When starting the booking process, please indicate interest in this session.
-This is a 3 hour experience and could be schedule multiple times during your retreat agenda.
+This is approximately 3 hour experience and could be scheduled multiple times during your retreat agenda.

 a homestead immersion session

 One of the greatest benefits of an immersion in this homestead farm setting is discovering a new pace and connection to the cycle of a day or even the cycle of the ecology from the donkeys to the chickens to the compost to the garden, to the saplings and mature trees, to the seasons.
 Each season provides a different opportunity to seize so make sure you consider this in your planning.

 Depending on how long your retreat is scheduled will indicate the type and level of immersion.
 Options include daily 'chores' of the care and feeding of animals morning and evening, physical activities such as manure/compost and possibly gardening from seed to harvest or nourishing the soil for next planting.
 You may want to consider an entire retreat based off of this concept and elect all or some of the itinerary in the TASTE retreat workshop.